 "Protection from Energy!"

-Wary of one another's untested strength, both Gwen and Lok forwent the option to front-load spells of destruction, instead choosing to open the battle defensively, electing caution over risk.
+Wary of one another's untested strength, both Gwen and her opponent forwent the option to front-load spells, instead choosing to open the battle defensively, electing caution over risk.

-Lok’s choice was self-evident, creating a shimmering grey field of elemental resistance that negated much of Gwen’s offensive damage outright, ensuring that even if he were to be stunned or blinded, his earthen shield could withstand any unforeseen burst potential from the Lightning Mage.
+Lok's choice was self-evident, creating a shimmering skin of elemental resistance that negated much of Gwen's offensive electricity outright, ensuring that even if he were stunned or blinded, his Earthen Shield could withstand any unforeseen burst potential from the Lightning Mage.

 Gwen's choice was both puzzling and astonishing.

-Wasn’t she an offensive caster?
+Wasn't she an offensive caster?
+The crowd wondered.
 What was an Elementalist going to do with a Shield?
-Especially one under the auspices of air and positive energy, both of which were insubstantial in defence.
+Especially one under the auspices of air and positive energy, both of which were insubstantial in defence?

-A spiked boulder the size of a full-sized jackfruit smashed into Gwen’s static-charged Mana Shield.
+A spiked boulder the size of a ripe jackfruit smashed into Gwen's static-charged Mana Shield.
 To the surprise of all, rather than shattering the transparent glass dome, the spike came to a crunching halt, turning the impact point opaque with congealed mana.
-In the next moment, the stone fell from Gwen's half-dome barrier and dissipated into motes of elemental earth.
+In the next moment, the stone fell from Gwen's half-dome barrier and dissipated into motes of Elemental Earth.

 For a Mage specialised in defence, a tier 2 Evocation was the best Lok could manage without risking mana burn and disorientation.